anotherhadi/gh-recon/README.md

 ## ⚠️ Disclaimer

 This tool is intended for educational purposes only.
 Use responsibly and ensure you have permission to access the data you are querying.

-## 📋 Prerequisites

-- Go 1.18+
-- GitHub Personal Access Token (recommended for higher rate limits): Create a GitHub API token with no permissions/no scope.
-This will be equivalent to public GitHub access, but it will allow access to use the GitHub Search API.

 ## 📦 Installation